About Magasin III

 Magasin III opens its innermost rooms in a new form

-During your visit, you will meet one of us at Magasin III with a full-time role – curator, technician, communicator, or museum director – who will share her or his perspective on the art and our current exhibition projects.
-Through this new format, we want to share the work that moves art from the mind of the artist into the world.
+With this new format, visitors will, in addition to current exhibitions, experience the production phase of upcoming exhibitions, the creation of new works, and the effort that goes into caring for the collection when it is not on display.
+Consequently, Magasin III is available year-round.
+Visitors will meet one of us in the full-time staff – curator, technician, communicator, or museum director – who will share their perspective on the art and our current exhibition projects.
+Through this new format, we hope to offer our visitors a deeper and more personal experience.
+We want to share the work that moves art from the mind of the artist into the world.

 Museum Director & Chief Curator